emdzej/config/README.md

 # @emdzej/config

-A minimal, cloud-native **runtime configuration service** for web applications.
+A minimal, cloud-native **runtime configuration service** for web applications with no backend part.

 ## Why This Exists